SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/lib/bus_slave_factory_impl.rst.txt

 .. role:: raw-html-m2r(raw)
    :format: html

+.. _bus_slave_factory_implementation:

 Bus Slave Factory Implementation
 ================================

 Introduction
 ------------

 This page will document the implementation of the BusSlaveFactory tool and one of those variant.
-You can get more information about the functionality of that tool  `there </SpinalDoc/spinal/lib/bus_slave_factory/>`_.
+You can get more information about the functionality of that tool :ref:`there <bus_slave_factory>`.

 Specification
 -------------